 Press Releases and Their Purpose

 If you're thinking about public relations strategy for your business, you'll certainly be considering press releases.
 But, although many know what they are, few know how and when to use them.
-A press release is a written communication that reports specific but brief information about an event, circumstance, or other happening.
+A press release is a written communication that reports specific but brief information about an event, circumstance, product launch, or other happening.
 It's typically tied to a business or organization and provided to media through a variety of means.

-Some press releases are available for "immediate release."
-This means anyone can share the information as soon as the release is made public.
 Other press releases may have time limits to when media can begin reporting or may allow only certain media sources to report them immediately.
-They're offered to other news services, websites, or blog owners for publication at a later time.
+They may be offered to other news services, websites, or blog owners for publication at a later time.
 If you're sharing something that needs to remain secret until the right time, you might specify a date coverage can begin.

-There's a difference between "news" and "press releases."
 The main purpose of all press releases is to promote something significant and specific, and to do so clearly.
 Beyond that, a press release is a document that adheres to a strict format and serves three marketing and promotional purposes:

-- To let the media know about an event, hoping it will pass the information along
+- To notify the media about an event in hopes that they will spread the word.

-- To let the media know about your business, hoping a reporter will see a story in your press release and write an actual news article about it
+- To share something about your business, hoping a reporter will see a story in your press release and write an actual news article about it.

-- To help promote your business' appearance on the Internet via blogs, websites, and social networks.
-It is direct readership publicity
+- To promote your business' appearance on the internet via blogs, websites, and social networks.

 Tips for Writing a Press Release

-A press release is not just a rendition of facts.
-Press releases always employ quotes taken from someone significant to the event, like a corporate executive or a representative from the charity benefiting from the event, for example.
-But quotes in press releases are seldom a verbatim quote of what a personage actually said.
-They embody more of an enhanced idea of what the person should have said - an idealized version of a statement that pushes the press release's agenda.
-It's a rhetorical device to raise the interest level.
+A press release should not be a mere recitation of facts.
+Effective press releases always employ quotes from someone significant to the company or event—a corporate executive or a representative from the charity benefiting from the event, for example.
+But quotes in press releases are seldom a verbatim rendition of what a personage actually said.
+Instead, they are usually an idealized version of a statement—what that person should have said—that pushes the press release's agenda.
+They act a rhetorical device to raise the interest level.

 What a Press Release Is Not